-We all had a secular training and are registered as counsellors or psychotherapists with the British Psychoanalytic Council (BPC) or the United Kingdom Council for Psychotherapy (UKCP) or are accredited with the British Association for Counselling and Psychotherapy (BACP).
-These organisations have a professional code of ethics to which we subscribe.
+We each had a secular training and are registered as counsellors or psychotherapists with the British Psychoanalytic Council (BPC) or the United Kingdom Council for Psychotherapy (UKCP) or are accredited with the British Association for Counselling and Psychotherapy (BACP).
+Each of these organisations has a professional code of ethics to which it’s members subscribe.

 If you would like to contact one of our members please see details on the Find a Therapist page.

-We hold an annual lecture that is open to the public and the wider psychotherapy community:
+We hold an annual lecture that is open to the public and the wider psychotherapy community, which is widely advertised.

 Patrick Casement will explore questions that arise in the minds of those who have faith or who are interested in faith.
 What lies beyond our knowing, imagination or understanding, both for us and for those we see for psychotherapy?

 Patrick is a Fellow of the Institute of Psychoanalysis, a Member of the International Association of Psychoanalysis and was formerly a training analyst for the British Psychoanalytical Society.
 He is the author of numerous publications.